 invasive alien species

 The presence of alien species is not necessarily harmful.
 However, ecological conditions sometimes favor their survival to the point they become invasive and threaten biodiversity and related ecosystem services.
-IFAW promotes policies that prioritise precaution and prevention and that are humane as well as ecologically sustainable.
+IFAW promotes policies that prioritize precaution and prevention and that are humane as well as ecologically sustainable.

 Any member of the kingdom Animalia that has a sensory and nervous system that enables them to respond to stimuli and interact with its environment.
-For the purposes of this glossary, the use of the word ‘animals’ refers to those species that are recognised as sentient.
+For the purposes of this glossary, the use of the word ‘animals’ refers to those species that are recognized as sentient.
 However, in the spirit of the Precautionary Principle, in certain cases we give the benefit of the doubt to the possibility of sentience even when broad acceptance and scientific data are lacking.

 The physical, behavioral, and mental wellbeing of animals; physical, physiological and behavioural measurements are used to assess animal welfare.